Permutation Tests at Nonparametric Rates: Theory

-For a given sample, if $\phi=1$, you reject the null hypothesis; if $\phi=a$, you randomly reject the null hypothesis with probability $a$; otherwise, if $\phi=0$, you fail to reject the null.
-A classic property of permutation tests is exact size in finite samples under the ``sharp null'', that is, the null hypothesis stating $P_1 = P_2$.
+For a given sample, if $\phi=1$, we reject the null hypothesis; if $\phi=a$, we randomly reject the null hypothesis with probability $a$; otherwise, if $\phi=0$, we fail to reject the null.
+A classic property of permutation tests is exact size in finite samples under the ``sharp null,'' that is, the null hypothesis stating $P_1 = P_2$.

 \begin{lemma} For any $n$, $\bQ_n$, $P_1$, and $P_2$, if $P_1=P_2$, then $\mme[\phi (\lbar{W}_n, \lbar{\bZ}_n)] = \alpha$. \end{lemma}